Hill: Ailsa Craig

 Myself at the trig point:

-Unfortunately, it was very hazy.
-We could only just make out Arran and Holy Isle, both of which we visited in May 2015.
-We could not see Ireland.
-Ailsa Craig is affectionately known as "Paddy's Milestone".
+Unfortunately, views were lacking due to haze.
+We could just make out Arran and Holy Isle both of which we visited in May 2015.
+We could not

 Liz and Peter ascending to the summit: